Dipika018/Mentor_Artificial_Education_Trends_Analysis/README.md

  -	**Key Visualizations:** Bar charts, line graphs, and scatter plots were used to visualize the data, revealing regional differences, trends in spending, and the relationship between literacy and enrollment rates.

 ## Challenges Faced
-###- Data Quality:
- --	Missing values in critical columns like Literacy Rate, Enrollment Rate, and Education Spending (% of GDP) required handling through imputation or removal.
+### - **Data Quality:**  Missing values in critical columns like Literacy Rate, Enrollment Rate, and Education Spending (% of GDP) required handling through imputation or removal.
-###- Limited Time-Series Data:
- --	Insufficient data across multiple years limited the ability to analyze trends meaningfully over time.
+### - **Limited Time-Series Data:** Insufficient data across multiple years limited the ability to analyze trends meaningfully over time.
-###- Correlation Analysis:
+### - **Correlation Analysis:
  --	Understanding and interpreting the correlation between literacy rate and enrollment rate required statistical validation.
-###- Data Visualization:
- --	Selecting appropriate visualizations and ensuring they were meaningful given the dataset's limitations.
+### - **Data Visualization:**	Selecting appropriate visualizations and ensuring they were meaningful given the dataset's limitations.
-###- Data Cleaning:
- --	Ensuring the dataset was free from anomalies and ready for analysis while retaining key insights.
+### - **Data Cleaning:**	Ensuring the dataset was free from anomalies and ready for analysis while retaining key insights.
-###- Technical Implementation:
- --	Debugging Python code for reading, processing, and visualizing data efficiently.
+### - **Technical Implementation:**	Debugging Python code for reading, processing, and visualizing data efficiently.